Beat a new year credit card debt hangover and start the year financially fit

 Allocate funds for debt repayment

-Decide on a set amount you can dedicate each month toward paying off your debt.
+Decide on a set amount you can dedicate each month toward paying off your debt, reducing interest payments and improving cashflow management.

 Pick a repayment method that works for you:

-If you’re not sure where to start, MyBudget’s free Personal Budget Template can help you map out a plan tailored to your individual needs.
+If you’re not sure where to start, MyBudget’s free Personal Budget Template gives you a clear, practical way to map out your income, expenses and repayments in one place.

 3. Negotiate with your creditors

-Generally, credit card companies won’t hand you a better deal unless you ask.
+Generally, credit card companies won’t hand you a better deal unless you ask, especially when interest rates and credit interest rates are rising.
 This step is all about working with your creditors to make your debt more manageable.
 You might be able to:

 And here’s the good news: according to AFSA, banks and credit card providers are legally required to consider your request if you’re experiencing financial hardship.
 So, take a deep breath, grab your phone, and channel your inner negotiator.